During the summer of 2018, Giovanni

-As a filmmaker, he directed and produced Upon the Fragile Shore, which was screened at the 32nd Los Angeles Asian Pacific Film Festival & The NoPassport Theatre Conference Dreaming the Americas: Who is it for?
+In collaboration with Theatre Without Borders as a filmmaker, he directed and produced Kanto Cuentos, ten short films that convey how the pandemic impacted artists from all over the world.
+His first film Upon the Fragile Shore was screened at the 32nd Los Angeles Asian Pacific Film Festival & The NoPassport Theatre Conference Dreaming the Americas: Who is it for?
 He also produced six short films entitled Green shorts: films (re)imagining our troubled environment including his screenplay El Pescador y La Lluvia, The Fisherman and The Rain.
 The films were part of VisionLA Fest, COPOUT at the Arts House Theatre in Melbourne & University of Panamá.
-These screenings were presented as part of ARTCOP21, a global initiative for cultural activity in Climate Change.
+These screenings were presented as part of ARTCOP21, a global initiative for cultural activity on Climate Change.

-Furthermore, he's been traveling to Australia to work with theatre and community organizations.
-What started out as a resident scholar position in Playwriting Australia’s National Play Festival has expanded to an artist-in-residence opportunity with Philippine-Australian Arts, Culture and Innovation Central, National Theatre of Parramatta
+Furthermore, Giovanni has been traveling to Australia to work with theatre and community organizations.
+What started out as a resident scholar role during Playwriting Australia’s National Play Festival has expanded to an artist-in-residence opportunity with Philippine-Australian Arts, Culture and Innovation Central, Mosman Art Gallery & National Theatre of Parramatta.

 A Guest Artist for Boska Komedia - Divine Comedy Festival 2017 in Kraków, Poland and a Cabaret performer at Galerie St St in Neukölln, Berlin.
 Giovanni has also facilitated performance workshops at London Dramatic Academy and directed What the Butler Saw at Upstage Bern in Switzerland.
 Allos, The Story of Carlos Bulosan was presented in